Thanks be to God for his inexpressible gift! 2 Cor. 9:15

 Therefore as you have received Christ Jesus the Lord, so walk in Him, having been firmly rooted and now being built up in Him and established in your faith, just as you were instructed, and overflowing with gratitude.
 Col. 2:6-7

-So as this day begins, we want to express thanks for the “inexpressible gift” of the gospel.
-No matter what else is going on in our hearts, day, and world, we are hidden in Christ, sealed with the Spirit, and adopted as your kids.
-You’ve forgiven all our sins and robed us in Jesus’ righteousness; rooted us in your love and promised sufficient grace.
+No matter what else is going on in our hearts, day, and world, we are hidden in Christ, sealed with the Spirit, and beloved as your kids.
+Our past is redeemed; our present is in your hands; our future is beyond our wildest dreams.

 Father, thank you that one Day you’ll put everything right, make all things new, and wipe every tear.
-Thank you that you are presently working in all things for our good and your glory—even in the things that vex, confuse, and cause us heartache.
-Now that is total awesomeness.
-Here’s to a day of staying grateful.
+Thank you that you are presently working in all things for our good and your glory—even in nasty viruses, canceled plans, and a stressed economy.
+Here’s to a Wednesday of getting and staying grateful.
 So very Amen we pray, in Jesus’ tender and triumphant name.